DownshiftLabs/DownshiftLabs.github.io/_posts/2013-08-25-tuning-frontend-performance.md

 Remember, you can always hire me to implement any of the ideas above.

 Good luck with optimizing your front-end, your users will love you for it.

+## Edit

+I re-delivered an altered/updated version of this talk again at SpreeConf 2014.
+The updated version is [here](http://slid.es/jumph4xx/frontend-things).